 The Cypher VRS AFM is the first and only full-featured video-rate AFM.
-Finally, researchers can measure nanoscale dynamic processes at video-rate speeds with all of the resolution, versatility, and ease of use that are the hallmarks of an Asylum Research Cypher AFM.
+Instead of capturing just AFM images, the Cypher VRS captures AFM movies.
+Finally, researchers can measure nanoscale dynamic processes from these AFM videos with all of the resolution, versatility, and ease of use that are the hallmarks of an Asylum Research Cypher AFM.

 Collagen is the most abundant protein found in humans and other animals.
 It assembles in vivo into hierarchical structures found in numerous tissues.
 In addition, it is widely used to create substrates and 3D scaffolds in vitro for cell and tissue culture.
 Hence, understanding the mechanism of collagen self-assembly has both fundamental and practical importance.

 The results shown here were obtained on a Cypher VRS video-rate AFM.
 Briefly, the movie begins with images of bare mica in buffer obtained in tapping mode at a line rate of 400 Hz with 512×256 pixels for a frame rate of 1.5 frames/second (fps).
 The movie here is played back at 15 fps, i.e. 10× the acquisition rate.
 A dilute solution of collagen molecules is added.
 The three steps of assembly are captured:

 Samples provided courtesy of Jinhui Tao and Jim De Yoreo, Pacific Northwest National Laboratory.What could you do with a Cypher VRS?